ron2015schmitt/docker/README.md

 Include option `-name container-name` to give your container a name

+Include option `-p port_outside:port_inside` for each TCP/IP port that is needed.

 To verify the versions beign used once inside the container, type